Rusal seeks debt deal to escape possible default

 Rusal posted a $3.2 billion loss for 2013, hurt by $2.2 billion in impairment charges.
 It was its biggest annual loss since 2008 when its net loss reached almost $6 billion.
 The company remains loss-making for the second year in a row.

-Full-year revenue was down 10 percent at $9.8 billion after Rusal shut down loss-making capacity and aluminium output fell 8 percent to 3.9 million tonnes.
-Rusal said the average LME aluminium price fell 8.6 percent in 2013 to $1,845 per tonne.
+Full-year revenue was down 10 percent at $9.8 billion after Rusal shut down loss-making capacity and aluminum output fell 8 percent to 3.9 million metric tons.
+Rusal said the average LME aluminum price fell 8.6 percent in 2013 to $1,845 per metric ton.

 Shares in Hong Kong-listed Rusal fell as much as 4 percent after the firm's earnings were published, but rebounded later and were up 2.9 percent by market close on Friday, against a 1.1 rise in the Hang Seng Index .HSI.